micropython/micropython/ports/nrf/boards/feather52/README.md

 The following command will package and flash the CircuitPython binary using the appropriate bootloader mentionned above.

-This command assumes you have already build a valid circuitpython image, as described earlier in this readme.
+This command assumes you have already built a valid circuitpython image, as described earlier in this readme.

 > The name of the serial port target will vary, depending on your OS.